IBM/xgboost-smote-detect-fraud/README.md

 We can evaluate the statistical outputs in this section after each run of the model & play around with hyper parameters for better results.

 ![](https://github.com/IBM/xgboost-smote-detect-fraud/blob/master/image/analyze_results.PNG)

+We can tune the model to enhance the F1 score, recall & precision scores as per our requirement.
+Since the data is highly

 ###  The flow of the whole process could be summed up in the following diagram